ahmedk92/ahmedk92.github.io/_posts/2017-12-15-Acheiving Dynamic Localisation in iOS.md

 date:   2017-12-15 09:00:00 +0200
 ---

 While you can make your app support multiple languages, still there's no easy (and documented) way to dynamically change the app's localisation.
-You either let the user chose the iOS device's language; and your app just follows along.
+You either let the user choose the iOS device's language; and your app just follows along.
 Or you can use that [AppleLanguages solution](https://stackoverflow.com/q/1669645/715593).
 But if you want the change somewhere after the app has started (i.e. not in the `main` function), you have to close the app, and wait for the user to open it again.
 Which is not the best we can expect.

 ## Alternatives
 There are many libraries (on cocoapods for example) that enables you to acheive that without closing the app.
 But they just work on strings; either an `NSLocalizedString` replacement, or overriding its behaviour.
 Which is good, but unfortunately ignore flipping views on RTL languages like Arabic.